-Upon receipt of a shoulder tap with Reason 'Re-establish connection to message exchange server', the PHG application shall re-establish its TCP connection to the health and fitness service MQTT server and submit a CONNECT message.
+Upon receipt of a shoulder tap with Reason 'Re-establish connection to message exchange server', the PHG application shall re-establish its TCP connection to the HFS MQTT server and submit a CONNECT message.
 This procedure may need re-establishment of the connection to the packet-switched network.